UCL-ARC/green-hpc-course/episodes/carbon-awareness.md

 Demand shaping is related to a broader concept in sustainability, which is to reduce consumption.
 We can achieve a lot by becoming more efficient with resources, but we also need to consume less at some point.

-As green users of HPC, we would consider cancelling or reducing the power intensity of our workflow when the carbon intensity is high instead of demand shifting - reducing the energy demands of our work.
+As green users of HPC systems, we would consider cancelling or reducing the power intensity of our workflow when the carbon intensity is high instead of demand shifting - reducing the energy demands of our work.

 :::::::::::::::::::::::::::::::::::::::  challenge